mitch250205/identityE2E/README.md

 The tests are not currently optimized for headless execution.

-If required, this can be enabled in config/config.py.
+Headless mode will be in a later release, however this can be enabled in config/config.py but is NOT advised.